 Thursday, March 9, 2017

-With its rich Irish heritage and many festivities from March 17 to 25, Québec City is the perfect place to celebrate St. Patrick’s Day.
+Updated on March 15, 2018 - With its rich Irish heritage and many festivities that will take place on March 17 and from March 22 to 24, Québec City is the perfect place to celebrate St. Patrick’s Day.

 A Festive St. Patrick’s Day Parade

 Since 2010, Québec City’s St. Patrick’s Day Parade has drawn over 1,000 participants annually, with many thousands more coming to watch and celebrate.
 Since the parade in other cities are before the one in Québec City, the New York, Boston and Chicago Police as well as Toronto Firemen's Pipes & Drums are joining the party.
 This year, musicians, dancers, and street entertainers will jig their way through the streets of Old Québec on Saturday, March 24, during a celebratory day that is always fun for the whole family!

 When the Great Famine hit Ireland in the 1840s, it forced thousands of Irish families to immigrate to Canada.
 After a difficult crossing, Irish immigrants were sent through the Grosse Île Quarantine Station, where over 5,000 of them died of typhus or cholera.
 The survivors then came ashore in Québec City.
 Some settled down in the region, while others moved on to other parts of Québec and, eventually, North America.
 In Québec City, St. Patrick’s Day is welcomed as a chance to honour that Irish history.